 What would tip Chile into a technical recession

 The maths hinges on one upcoming figure.
-Corbo said the economy would only fall into a technical recession if June activity dropped about half a percent from May, once seasonal effects are stripped out, an outcome he sees as improbable.
+Corbo said the economy would only fall into recession if June activity dropped about half a percent from May, once seasonal effects are stripped out.
+He sees that outcome as improbable.

 On this he sided with the government.
 The finance minister has argued that June’s activity data will come in positive, sparing the country a formal recession, a view Corbo broadly shared.